Women say NYC jail visitors subjected to invasive searches

-NEW YORK (AP) — Dozens of women who visit inmates at New York City jails say they have been subjected to demeaning and illegal strip searches.
+NEW YORK (AP) — Women who visit inmates at New York City jails have charged in dozens of formal complaints and lawsuits that they have been subjected to demeaning and illegal strip searches, according to a report published Tuesday by WNYC radio and the online publication The Intercept .

-A report published Tuesday says New York City’s 311 call center has received at least 83 complaints about correction officers subjecting visitors to strip searches or cavity searches since 2010.
+The women say correction officers at Rikers Island and other city jails have jammed fingers into their crotches, fondled their breasts and asked them to “prove” they were menstruating by removing their tampons.

-According to the report by WNYC radio (http://bit.ly/2j0xLlV ) and the online publication The Intercept, the women say correction officers at Rikers Island and other city jails have jammed fingers into their crotches, fondled their breasts and asked them to “prove” they were menstruating by removing their tampons.
+Records obtained by WNYC and The Intercept under New York state’s Freedom of Information law show that New York City’s 311 call center has received at least 83 complaints about correction officers subjecting visitors to strip searches or cavity searches since 2010.
+Over the same period, the Board of Correction received 84 complaints about visitors being searched improperly.

-The city Department of Correction denies that correction officers are routinely violating visitors’ rights.
+At least 27 women have filed or are in the process of filing lawsuits that accuse the Department of Correction of unlawfully strip-searching visitors, according to the report.

 Most Read Stories